HackerYou/scratchWorkshop/scratch.md

 This section to the right of the stage contains all the programming blocks (sequences of instructions).
 You can drag blocks from the block palette into the scripts area to build up your scripts.

 ## Block Overview
-Here are a couple key block types that will help you program some great projects!
+Here are a couple key block types that will help you program some great projects:

 ### Events
-Used to start a program - For example, we can make it start when you click the green flag, or when a key is pressed?
+Events are used to start a program - for example, we can make the program start when you click the green flag or when a key is pressed!

 ### Motion
-The Motion controls are used to locate, orient, and move a sprite (their position on the stage)
+The Motion controls are used to locate, orient, and move a sprite's position on the stage.

 ### Control
 The Control blocks gives you the ability to control the flow of your program.
 For example, should something loop 10 times?
 Should something only run if a certain condition is true?